 Working hours is the most striking difference between tenure-track jobs and other permanent job types in explaining the gender gap.
-As shown in Figure 16, a larger percent of individuals holding non-tenure track jobs spend the most work hours on basic research and on applied research than individuals in tenure-track jobs, who appear to split time between research and teaching.
+As shown in Figure 16, a similar percent (approximately 20 percent) of individuals holding tenure-track, non-tenure track, and industry jobs spend the most work hours on basic research.
+A larger percent of individuals holding non-tenure track jobs spend the most time on applied research than individuals in tenure-track jobs, who split time between basic research and teaching.
 Additionally, non-tenure track jobs are also in the academic sector and share a similar work environment as tenure-track jobs.
 Women do not appear to be switching to lower quality research environments in non-tenure track positions: conditional on being in an academic position, Figure 17 finds no gender gap in the fraction of individuals in Carnegie-Classified "high research activity" institutions before and after having children.
 These results indicate that the mechanism driving the gender gap present in tenure-track positions is not generalizable to the entire academic sector or to research jobs.
 Rather, the intensity of the tenure track requires longer work hours that may not be amenable to mothers whose time is taken up by childcare.

-Mothers' selection into occupations with lower hours is at the cost of fewer promotions and salary raises.
+Mothers' selection into occupations with lower hours is at the cost of fewer promotions and raises.
 A raw comparison of salary in Figure 18 masks the gender gap due to mothers' selection into different job types after having children.
-Once controlling for job type and individual characteristics, a persistent and significant gender gap in salary due to the first child's birth appears in Columns 2 and 3 of Table 9.
+Once controlling for job type and individual characteristics, a persistent and significant gender gap in salary due to the first child's birth appears in columns 2 and 3 of Table 9.
 There is no gender gap in salary among individuals who do not have children.
 Fathers face no child penalty in their salary compared to their childless peers.
 However, mothers experience a \$5,000 lower annual salary than fathers and their childless peers.
-Using the level-log specification given in Column 3 of Table 9, women lose approximately 7% of their salary from having children; this salary gap grows by approximately 2% each year, even as their children grow older and mothers return to the labor force.
+Using the level-log specification given in column 3 of Table 9, women lose approximately 7% of their salary from having children; this salary gap grows by approximately 2% each year, even as their children grow older and mothers return to the labor force.